 Despite all the problems that came with it, the lockdowns in 2020-2021 were a blessing in disguise in many ways.
 Some took the opportunity to improve their homes.
 Others started exercising.
 Many people sharpened their minds.

 A newfound spirit of learning has taken hold in the culture.
 In some people, this may even result in them returning to school.
 An employer can only benefit from this.
 An employee with a new skill will be an asset.
 The happy worker whose learning you subsidized will remember the kindness and return to work for you.
 And, of course, drawing down a recent grad’s student debt will also create a less stressed worker who can focus on the work at hand.
 The benefits find themselves.

 When lockdown became the new normal, so too did time with family.
 Employees have become accustomed to giving quality time to loved ones, and people in high places are noticing.

 About 70 percent of employers in the U.S. are now offering paid family leave to their employees.
 The importance of such a definitive trend cannot be overstated.
 If three-quarters of all jobs offer this, then a far greater number of people are demanding it.

-Much like many other benefits offered by employers, a small infusion of the money goes a long way to create a return on investment.
+Much like many other benefits offered by employers, a small infusion of money goes a long way to create a return on investment.
 More family time creates happier workers.
 And happier workers are more productive.
 A study by the University of Warwick in the U.K. found that happiness made people 12 percent more productive.
-In the case of Google, the study found the results were a much great 37 percent.
-It’s simple math.
+In the case of Google, the study found the results were at 37 percent.

 Covering the costs of fertility and surrogacy, whether partial or complete, can help people achieve their dreams of becoming parents.
 But it doesn’t have to stop there.
 Meeting demands, whether emotional or financial, associated with failed pregnancies, postpartum depression, parenting in general, and menopause lessens any stress in that person’s life.